goenning/goenning/_posts/2016-01-25-how-to-achieve-100-code-coverage-when-using-typescript.md

 };
 ```

-> You may need to add [nodejs](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/node/node.d.ts) typings using `tsd` or `typings` if still don't have it
+> You may need to add [nodejs](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/node/node.d.ts) typings using `tsd` or `typings` if still don't have it.

-Do the same for each helper you may need.
+Do the same for each helper your project needs.

 Now your App is ready to launch.
 It should be working again, your tests should be passing and your code coverage should have increased.